CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 cumulus@switch:~$ sudo systemctl restart ptp4l.service
 ```

-To use the IEEE 1588 profile, change the `default-profile` setting to `default-1588`, then restart the `ptp4l` service.
+To use the IEEE 1588 profile, either add or change the `profile-type` setting to `default-1588`, then restart the `ptp4l` service.

 ```
 cumulus@switch:~$ sudo nano /etc/ptp4l.conf